Ahyoh1/HiveQL_analysis/Readme.md

-# Data analysis in PySpark hive implementation
+# Data analysis in PySpark HiveQL implementation
 Dataset: Clinical trial dataset 2021, Mesh and Pharma

 Question 1: The number of studies in the dataset.